TheOddlySeagull/Trin-Military-Pack-V2/README.md

 ## Overview

-This pack contains military-themed vehicles and assets that were updates since the very old discontinues Seagull's Military Pack
+This pack contains military-themed vehicles and assets that were updates since the very old discontinued Seagull's Military Pack

 ## Download